 The Most Weather Resistant

 The Mountain Hardwear Trango 2, Black Diamond Fitzroy, and The North Face Mountain 25 offer the greatest strength and weather resistance.
 They are the most popular on expeditions to Vinson, Everest, and Denali.

 Among non-4-pole designs, the Black Diamond Eldorado offers the greatest static strength, with the Hilliberg Jannu checking in as the strongest amongst 3-pole designs.
 While exceptionally strong, these competitors are a step down in storm worthiness from the abovementioned models.
 All of these models are worthy of being taken to big remote ranges like the Alaska Range or the Himalayas.

 If you're looking for a Denali stormworthy model or something equivalent, we recommend looking at contenders scoring a 9 or a 10 in this metric.

 Tents like The North Face Assault, Black Diamond Hilight, and Black Diamond Ahwahnee are not as sturdy, despite having 2.5 poles.
 The 0.5 pole is a half-length pole that creates more headroom but doesn't add strength.
 At times, the awning created by this third pole can act as a sail and further stress the poles.
 These models offer respectably strong 4 season shelter but aren't a model we'd take to Denali or any place we'd expect fierce winds.

 Weight and Packed Size

-We loved models like the Black Diamond Eldorado, The North Face Assault 2, MSR Access 2, and the Mountain Hardwear Outpost 2 All of these models weigh just a little over four pounds and are significantly more versatile and comfortable for only a pound more, and we think that for many people, these tents hit a sweet spot of weight, comfort, strength, and livability.
+We loved the Black Diamond Eldorado, MSR Access 2, and the Mountain Hardwear Outpost 2.
+They weigh between 4 and 5 pounds and are significantly more versatile and comfortable than tents that weigh a pound or two less.
+For most people, these hit a sweet spot of weight, comfort, strength, and livability.

 The Size of a Tent's Footprint